How to stop your savings being eaten away by inflation

 “There is always the option of withdrawing some of the capital if I really need to, but that would reduce what’s left to generate income in the longer term.”

-*The study by M&G Investments calculated that if £1 had been put in a cash savings account in 1983, it could now be worth around £1.33 in real terms.
+*The study by M&G Investments calculated that if £1 had been put in a cash savings account that paid average rates of interest, and with this interest reinvested, it could now be worth around £1.33 in real terms.
 If it had been invested in stocks and shares, its real value could now be around £11.66.

 **Office for National Statistics Family spending in the UK report